-- explain the Services the Provider will offer to them - prepare or update a Job Plan, based on the initial assessment of the Participant's skills, strengths and circumstances - Important: Do not enter into a Job Plan for a ParentsNext Participant.
-These are managed by the ParentsNext Provider

-- provide the Participant with details of the current National Minimum Wage including the special national minimum wage for Junior Employees, and the website and contact details for the Fair Work Ombudsman - unless signed during Direct Registration, provide and ask the Participants to sign the Privacy Notification and Consent Form and ensure the Participant is aware of the types of personal information they may be required to provide and how this information will be used and disclosed (see the Part A Guidelines: Privacy Chapter) - explain the consequences of not participating appropriately in TtW Services: - for Participants with Mutual Obligation Requirements, explain their rights and obligations under the Social Security Law, that their participation in TtW for 25 hours a week fully meets their Mutual Obligation Requirements (reduced for Participants with part-time Mutual Obligation Requirements, or who are a Principal Carer Parent), and the consequences of not meeting their Mutual Obligation Requirements - for Participants with Disability Support Pension Recipient (Compulsory Participation Requirements), explain their rights and obligations under the Social Security Law and the consequences of not participating in accordance with their Job Plan.
+- explain the Services the Provider will offer to them - prepare or update a Job Plan, based on the initial assessment of the Participant's skills, strengths and circumstances - Important: A Job Plan should be prepared for a Parent Pathways Participant in consultation with the Participant's Parent Pathways Provider and taking into consideration their Goal Plan activities. - provide the Participant with details of the current National Minimum Wage including the special national minimum wage for Junior Employees, and the website and contact details for the Fair Work Ombudsman - unless signed during Direct Registration, provide and ask the Participants to sign the Privacy Notification and Consent Form and ensure the Participant is aware of the types of personal information they may be required to provide and how this information will be used and disclosed (see the Part A Guidelines: Privacy Chapter) - explain the consequences of not participating appropriately in TtW Services: - of for Participants with Mutual Obligation Requirements, explain their rights and obligations under the Social Security Law, that their participation in TtW for 25 hours a week fully meets their Mutual Obligation Requirements (reduced for Participants with part-time Mutual Obligation Requirements, or who are a Principal Carer Parent), and the consequences of not meeting their Mutual Obligation Requirements - o for Participants with Disability Support Pension Recipient (Compulsory Participation Requirements), explain their rights and obligations under the Social Security Law and the consequences of not participating in accordance with their Job Plan.